Contrastive Attraction and Contrastive Repulsion for Representation Learning: Property analysis of CACR

 We notice that one way to reach the optimum suggested in the above lemma is optimizing $\vtheta$ by contrastive repulsion until that for any $\vx\sim p(\vx)$, $d(f_{\vtheta}(\vx),f_{\vtheta}(\vx^-))$ is equal for all $\vx^-\sim \piv_{\vtheta}^-(\cdot \given \vx)$.
 This means for any sampled negative samples, their representations are also uniformly distributed after contrastive repulsion.
 Interestingly, this is consistent with the uniformity property achieved by CL~\citep{wang2020understanding}, which connects contrastive repulsion with CL in the perspective of negative sample effects.

-Note that, although the above analysis builds on the uniform isometric assumption, our method actually does not rely on it.
-Below we formalize a more general relation between the contrastive repulsion and the contribution of negative samples in CL without this assumption.
+Note that, although the above analysis builds upon the uniform isometric assumption, our method actually does not rely on it.
+Here, we formalize a more general relation between the contrastive repulsion and the contribution of negative samples in CL without this assumption as follows.